isomerpages/singapore-customs-old/_businesses/strategic-goods-control/08q3-delivery-verification.md

 ### Applying for Delivery Verification

 You should apply for a DV from Singapore Customs if it is required by your exporter.
-There are two types of DVs –  [partial delivery](https://www.customs.gov.sg/businesses/strategic-goods-control/import-certificate-and-delivery-verification/delivery-verification#partial)  and  [complete delivery](https://www.customs.gov.sg/businesses/strategic-goods-control/import-certificate-and-delivery-verification/delivery-verification#complete).
+There are two types of DVs - **partial delivery**  and  **complete delivery**.
 For both types of DVs, please:

 -   Upload your ICDV via NTP within 14 days after the goods have arrived in Singapore
 -   Ensure the ICDV number is indicated on your import permit